More unit distances in arbitrary norms: Introduction

 One reason that explains the difficulty of improving this bound comes from studying the problem in other norms.
 A later proof of Sz\'ekely \cite{Sze97} shows that the Spencer--Szemer\'edi--Trotter bound of $O(n^{4/3})$ unit distances holds for any strictly convex norm on $\R^2$.
 Furthermore, Valtr observed that the norm whose unit ball is given by $|y|+x^2\leq 1$ achieves this bound \cite{Val05}.
 Thus, to improve the $O(n^{4/3})$ bound, one needs to use a property of the Euclidean norm which is not true of all strictly convex norms.

-Matou\v{s}ek introduced the problem of studying unit distances for typical norms.
+Matou\v{s}ek first studied the unit distance problem for typical norms.
 He showed that most norms on $\R^2$ span at most $O(n\log n \log\log n)$ unit distances.
 Here, ``most'' means for a comeagre set of norms in the sense of the Baire category theorem.
 We will define this formally in \cref{sec:prelim}.
 Given a norm $\nm$ on $\R^d$, we define $U_{\nm}(n)$ to be the maximum number of unit distances spanned by a set of $n$ points in $\R^d$ under this norm.
 In this notation, Matou\v{s}ek's result can be stated as follows:

 \begin{thm}[{\cite[Theorem 1.1]{Mat11}}] For most norms $\nm$ on $\R^2$,

 \end{thm}